 Greetings friends and fellow alumnae/i!

-The Meeting of the Association to be held on 11/1/14 (in conjunction with the annual reunion) from 9:30-11:00 a.m. at The Keating Center will primarily be devoted to receiving alum comments on this issue.
-Certainly, you are also welcome to email your comments to us in advance at firstname.lastname@example.org.
+Our next meeting is the Meeting of the Association and is scheduled for 11/1/14 from 9:30-11:00 a.m. on New College’s campus.
+This meeting will primarily be devoted to receiving alum comments on the issue of elections v. appointments for board membership.
+This meeting is being held in conjunction with our annual Alum Reunion Weekend.
+Certainly, alums are also welcome to email your comments to us in advance at firstname.lastname@example.org.
 If possible, please address the specific concerns regarding board diversity and election procedure.
 With regard to an election procedure, please bear in mind that approximately 23% of our alums are not connected to us via email.
 With regard to diversity, please note that approximately 31% of alums graduated in the last 10 years.
 It is the desire of our board to have our board reflect the diversity of our alums not only in the more typically regarded ways, but also in terms of AOC, geography, years at New College and profession.

-This reunion will mark the 50th celebration of our charter class, and a seminal date for our classes entering in 1974, 1984, 1989, 1994 and 2004.
-If you would like to coordinate a gathering for your group or to volunteer, please contact a member of the Special Events Committee (Thomas Knight ‘03 [committee chair], Michael Dexter ‘07, Gera Peoples ‘94, Cindy Hill ‘89 or Frazier Carraway ‘72) at email@example.com.
+Our inaugural class is celebrating its 50th anniversary this year, which means that every coming year will also celebrate a 50th!
+What an exciting mark for our alum family!
+And this year also poses a seminal date for our classes entering in 1974, 1984, 1989, 1994 and 2004.
+If you would like to coordinate a gathering for your group or to volunteer, please contact a member of the Special Events Committee (Thomas Knight ‘03, Michael Dexter ‘07, Gera Peoples ‘94, Cindy Hill ‘89, Rick Schofield ‘85 or Frazier Carraway ‘72) at email@example.com.

 As always, if you feel there is any matter the NCAA needs to address, please feel free to contact me or any other board member.
 A listing of board directors is located at www.ncf.edu/board-of-directors.